413-458-5733

 • Animal Control

-• Animal control matters for the Town of Williamstown are handled by our officers.
+• Basic animal control matters for the Town of Williamstown are handled by our patrol officers.
 Dog and cat bites should be reported to our officers so state protocols can be addressed, as well as injured wildlife that may need our attention.
 Issues of other animal nature may need to be dealt with by property owners, often through a pest management company, for things like vermin, bats, and other wildlife.
 Please call us and we can advise you of the best way to handle your animal circumstances.

 • Fingerprinting